Open platforms: the backbone of healthcare innovation

 In contrast, open platforms, by default, support collaboration and are seen as a key tool for accelerating innovation in healthcare.
 By separating data from applications, open platforms are technology agnostic and enable healthcare organisations to rapidly adopt, upgrade, or replace solutions from any vendor.
 This inherent flexibility eliminates the constraints of legacy monolithic systems, empowering organisations to build a dynamic ecosystem of applications that best suit their needs.

 Register now to unlock the complete content.
-Registration is quick, easy, and completely free.
+Registration is quick, easy.
+After registering, you will be redirected to your article.